 What does this mean?
 Let’s say your annual W-2 income is $50,000.
 If the carrier insures 60% of this, you will have $30,000 insured.
 On a monthly basis, this is $2,500/month ($30,000 / 12).

-How Self-Employment Income Affects Disability Insurance
+How Self-Employment Income Affects Disability Insurance Coverage

 In these cases, the carriers really need to know your net income.
 That is right.
 Your net income.
 What is net income?
-Well, for starters, it is not your gross income.
+Well, for starters, it is not your gross salary.
 Then, what is net income?

 Your net income is simply your gross income – in other words, your revenues – less your business expenses.
 Your net income is what’s left.
 This is the income number disability insurance carriers want.
+It is your income BEFORE taxes.

 Too often, when I ask a business owner his or her net income, I am given gross income.
 Disability insurance carriers don’t want gross income – or gross revenues.
 You’ll find your net income on line 31 of the profit and loss statement in your tax return.
 (Your schedule C) Look below: